blockchyp/developer-docs/docs/rest-api/gateway/index.rst

 :Path:  /api/preauth

 Executes a preauthorization.
 For cloud enabled terminals, the terminalName method routes a transaction to a cloud based terminal.
-Can also used for token based transactions.
+Can also be used for token based transactions.

 **terminalName** or **token** are required in the request, but not both.